kylecreate/100DaysOfCode/logs/r3-log.md

   <summary>Day 302: Dec 17, 2024</summary>

   ### Today's Progress:
-  * I continued working on the Responsive Design module (XX% complete) of the Frontend Mentor Frontend Dev path (XX% complete) from Scrimba.
+  * I continued working on the Responsive Design module (96% complete) of the Frontend Mentor Frontend Dev path (52% complete) from Scrimba.
     * I started really working on the Learning Journal solo project.

   ### Link to work: